AdobeDocs/audience-manager-admin.es-ES/help/admin/companies/outbound-active-user-filter.md

 ---
 description: Siga estas instrucciones para generar un archivo de sincronización completo que incluya solo usuarios activos recientemente.
-DSP Es posible que desee filtrar para que los usuarios activos inserten los datos relevantes en un sistema de segmentación en el sitio o para limitar el tamaño de los archivos enviados a un grupo de destinatarios de un sitio de destino No puede utilizar este filtro con sincronización incremental.
+Es posible que desee filtrar para que los usuarios activos inserten los datos relevantes en un sistema de segmentación en el sitio o para limitar el tamaño de los archivos enviados a un DSP.
+No puede utilizar este filtro con sincronización incremental.
 seo-description: Follow these instructions to generate a full synchronization file that includes recently active users only.
 You may want to filter for active users to push relevant data to an on-site targeting system or to limit the size of the files sent to a DSP.
 You cannot use this filter with incremental synchronization.
 seo-title: Filter Outbound Data by Active Users Only
 title: Filtrar datos de salida solo por usuarios activos